Information on the Village's Sensus Center is available on Public Works Department section of the Village website.

 Online Account Access

-Online Account Access allows the user to view usage, billing and payment history for the most recent year, as well as set up their own recurring withdrawals from either a checking or savings account, or from a debit or credit card.
+Pay your utility bill with Online Account Access, which allows users to view usage, billing and payment history for the most recent year, as well as set up their own recurring withdrawals from either a checking or savings account, or from a debit or credit card.

 - If you're a first-time user, register using the option “New User.”